 "No training dataset is entirely free of bias.
 Even if it is largely unbiased for one use case, that doesn't guarantee it will be unbiased in another." - Shailvi Wakhlu

 The conference also featured insightful discussions on the ethical considerations of AI deployment.
-Rashmi Nagpal, a Machine Learning Engineer at Patchstack, addressed the need for building interpretable models and the importance of navigating the maze of ethical considerations.
+Rashmi Nagpal, a machine learning engineer at Patchstack, addressed the need to build interpretable models and the importance of navigating the maze of ethical considerations.
 Amber Hasan, owner of Ethical Tech AI, discussed the potential environmental impact of AI, particularly on water resources.

-Developers who would like to learn more about the conference can look for videos on Youtube in the coming weeks or check out the confernce schedule for some of the material which was presented.
+Developers who would like to learn more about the conference can watch videos on YouTube in the coming weeks or check out the conference schedule for some of the material presented.